BBaysinger/bb-portfolio/deploy-lagoon/docs/blue-green-lifecycle.md

 _Last updated: 2025-11-14 (cost section & auto-destroy toggle added)_

+> Status: prototype/paused.
+This document describes a prior blue/green design; referenced scripts/flags may not exist in the current repo.

 This document is the canonical runbook and reference for the instance lifecycle powering zero/near‑zero downtime deployments of BB-Portfolio.
 It describes roles, tagging, promotion, rollback, retention, and operational safety controls.

 ---